Bird's Eye vs Siling Labuyo: Generic Name or Filipino Chile?

 Quick Comparison

-Bird's Eye Chili measures 50K–100K SHU while Siling Labuyo registers 80K–100K SHU — roughly equal in heat.
-Bird's Eye Chili is known for its peppery and bright flavor (C. annuum), while Siling Labuyo offers sharp and pungent notes (C. frutescens).
+Bird's Eye Chili measures 50K–100K SHU while Siling Labuyo registers 80K–100K SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
+Bird's Eye Chili is known for its sharp, peppery, bright heat flavor (C. annuum), while Siling Labuyo offers sharp and pungent notes (C. frutescens).

 Bird's Eye Chili